 Forman School’s foundational mission is to be a center for scientific and practical studies of the best ways to teach students with learning differences.
 The Cognition & Learning Department is a natural extension of that mission.
 All Forman students take Cognition and Learning classes during their time here.
 For teachers, the department runs a robust professional development program to keep them on the leading edge of learning science.
 For students, the department assigns the following courses based on their unique learning profiles:

-Metacognitive Strategies: Learning and the Brain
+Metacognitive Strategies: The Empowered Brain

 Reading Principles, Reading Skills, and Understanding